 In a very few cases it may be decided that the child needs more support than the school is able to provide within current funding.
-In these cases, the school will telephone Wiltshire Council to ask for an SEND Lead Worker to be allocated to support the child and family and to help the school with requesting an Education, Health and Care Plan (EHCP).
+In these cases, the school will telephone Wiltshire Council to ask for an SEND Lead Worker to be allocated to support the child and family (if appropriate) and to notify them that the school will be requesting an Education, Health and Care Plan (EHCP) assessment.